dlfoo/go-aes-gcm-io/README.md

-# AES GCM IO Read/Writer
+# Golang AES GCM IO Read/Writer

 This library implements both the io.WriteCloser and io.Reader interface when you need to encrypt/decrypt an unknown payload size with AES GCM in Golang.